It’s about a 73-year legacy.

 Did you know, on September 1, 2013 CP (Cerebral Palsy) of Colorado changed it’s name to Ability Connection Colorado (ACCO).
 Josh Blue Explains the Name Change

-Ability Connection Colorado is built on a legacy established in 1946 when seven mothers met to form a Mother’s Club, because they refused to institutionalize their children, and instead “dared to dream of a better life for their disabled children.”
+Ability Connection Colorado is built on a legacy established in 1946 when eight mothers met to form a Mother’s Club, because they refused to institutionalize their children, and instead “dared to dream of a better life for their disabled children.”

 These founding mothers sought ways to pull their children out of isolation and into inclusion.
 They built more engagement opportunities for their children through education, creating work opportunities, and developing support by bringing together “parents and friends throughout the state for assurance and guidance in the development of disabled children.”
 It is the same work ACCO continues today.